BeefcakeMcRage/SHM-UP/README.md

 -- then in web browser address field, write: http://localhost:8000

--- then make way to the folder where files are located.
+-- then make your way to the folder where files are located.